Prometheus (Goethe)

 "Prometheus" is a poem by Johann Wolfgang von Goethe, in which the character of the mythic Prometheus addresses God (as Zeus) in misotheist accusation and defiance.
-The poem was written between 1772 and 1774 and first published in 1789 after an anonymous and unauthorised publication in 1785 by Friedrich Heinrich Jacobi.
-It is an important work of the Sturm und Drang movement.
+The poem was written between 1772 and 1774 and first published in 1789.
+Friedrich Heinrich Jacobi published an anonymous and unauthorised version in 1785.
+It is an important work of the German Sturm und Drang movement.

-In early editions of the Collected Works it appeared in Volume II of Goethe's poems in a section of Vermischte Gedichte (assorted poems), shortly following the "Gesang der Geister über den Wassern", and the Harzreise im Winter.
+In early editions of the Collected Works of Goethe, it appeared in Volume II of his poems in a section of Vermischte Gedichte (assorted poems), shortly following the "Gesang der Geister über den Wassern", and the Harzreise im Winter.
 It is immediately followed by "Ganymed", and the two poems together should be understood as a pair.
-Both belong to the period 1770–1775.
-Prometheus (1774) was planned as a drama but not completed, but this poem draws upon it.
-Prometheus is the creative and rebellious spirit which, rejected by God, angrily defies him and asserts itself; Ganymede is the boyish self which is adored and seduced by God.
+Both belong to the period 1770 to 1775.

+Prometheus (1774) was planned as a drama but not completed; this poem draws upon that original vision.
+Prometheus is the creative and rebellious spirit which, rejected by God, angrily defies him and asserts itself; Ganymede is the boyish self that is adored and seduced by God.
 One is the lone defiant, the other the yielding acolyte.
 As the humanist poet, Goethe presents both identities as aspects or forms of the human condition.

 Although the setting is classical, the address to the Biblical God is suggested by the section beginning "Da ich ein Kind war..." ("When I was a child"): the use of Da is distinctive, and by it Goethe evokes the Lutheran translation of Saint Paul's First Epistle to the Corinthians, 13:11: "Da ich ein Kind war, da redete ich wie ein Kind..." ("When I was a child, I spoke as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things").
-Unlike Paul, Goethe's Prometheus grew up to disbelieve in the divine heart moved to pity for the afflicted.
-Prometheus's reference to making man in his image draws ironically, and strongly, on Luther's translation of the words of God in Genesis 1:26 ("Laßt uns Menschen machen, ein Bild, das uns gleich sei").
+Unlike Paul, Goethe's Prometheus grew up to reject belief in the divine heart moved to pity for the afflicted.
+Prometheus's reference to making man in his image draws strongly on Luther's translation of the words of God in Genesis 1:26 ("Laßt uns Menschen machen, ein Bild, das uns gleich sei").

-The poem was set to music by J. F. Reichardt, Franz Schubert (see "Prometheus", 1819), Hugo Wolf (1889) and F.M.
+The poem was set to music by J. F. Reichardt, Franz Schubert (see "Prometheus", 1819); Hugo Wolf (1889), and F.M.
 Einheit (1993).